 Head Instructor Beachwood

-For the past seven years, Instructor Ante has been working as a local police officer and is a role model for discipline and integrity.
-Instructor Ante currently holds the rank of Black Belt under Professor Jose Dias
+For several years, Instructor Ante worked as a local police officer and as a role model for discipline and integrity.
+Professor Ante is currently a full time Professor at Rio Pro and holds the rank of one stripe Black Belt under Professor Jose Dias

 Connect with Ante on Facebook HERE